BETA -- Earn free Robux at earnaldo.com

 Jungle

 The Jungle received back-to-back content drops in March 2026 -- Part 1 on March 1 and Part 2 on March 7.
 It's dense, difficult to navigate, and packed with new animals to tame.
 The exotic plants and rare wood types here are some of the best crafting materials in the game.
-If you've been playing since launch, the Jungle is where the bulk of the new content lives.
-Expect to get turned around at first -- the vegetation is thick and landmarks are harder to spot than in the Forest.
+Be warned: the Jungle introduces The Cat, a new entity that is the fastest hunter in the game.
+Unlike the Deer, which avoids light, The Cat is aggressive and quick -- you need upgraded gear and good situational awareness before pushing deep into the Jungle.
+Expect to get turned around at first too -- the vegetation is thick and landmarks are harder to spot than in the Forest.

 Volcano

 The hardest biome in the game.
 Environmental hazards like lava flows and falling rock can kill you during the day, which doesn't happen anywhere else.
-The "VOLCANOFIX" code was released after a bug made parts of the Volcano unplayable -- it's been patched since, but the free gems from the code still work.
+The "VOLCANOFIX" code was released after a bug made parts of the Volcano unplayable -- it's been patched since, and the code has now expired.
 Obsidian and lava materials from here unlock the strongest crafting recipes currently available.
 Don't attempt the Volcano until you've got upgraded gear from Caves and Jungle runs.

 Dense vegetation in the Jungle biome of 99 Nights in the Forest with exotic plants and rare resources